EricaSG/dsc-mod-2-project-v2-1-onl01-dtsc-ft-041320/README.md

 Analysis of EDA::

-The violin plot and the joint plot plotted above derives clearly that there is clearly a great relationship between the "Grade" of the house and "Price".
-The houses that yield to the most of the least grade i.e grade 3 is about 260,000, where as when we compare with the Grade 12 house, they yield about 1,500,000 .This clearly depicts that as the grade of the houses goes higher the rate of price goes higher which inturns more profit through the sale of King County residential department.
+The violin plot and the joint plot plotted above derives clearly that there is a great relationship between the "Grade" of the house and "Price".
+The houses that yield to the most of the least grade i.e grade 3 is about 260,000, where as when we compare with the Grade 12 house, they yield about 1,500,000 .This clearly depicts that as the grade of the houses goes higher the rate of price goes higher which returns more profit through the sale of King's County residential department.

-#### 3.Correlation/relationship between yr_built vs grade? (what age is considered vintage/"desirable old"?).
+#### 3. Correlation/relationship between yr_built vs grade? (what age is considered vintage/"desirable old"?).

 ![image](https://user-images.githubusercontent.com/47164862/83890276-2c6f5d80-a711-11ea-872a-c5cbed155e3a.png)

 Analysis of EDA::

-As grade increases, the price of the home increases.
-Grade and Price had a (positive) correlation coefficient of 0.667964 Yr_built and grade had a (positive) correlation of 0.447854.
-This is low.
-Homes built in the years 1920-1911 had the lowest grades, and lowest average price sold.Homes built in the year 1984-1975 had the highest grades and average home prices.Homes in the 70s are considered vintage
+As the grade increases, the price of the home increases.
+Grade and Price had a (positive) correlation coefficient of 0.667964 Yr_built and grade had a low (positive) correlation of 0.447854.
+Homes built in the years 1911-1920 had the lowest grades, and lowest average price sold.
+Homes built in the years 1975-1984 had the highest grades and average home prices.
+Therefore homes in the mid 70's to mid-early 80's are considered to be vintage, and desirable to homebuyers.

-####  4.Whats the best month/time of year for buying and selling? (build model to predict year).
+####  4. Whats the best month/time of year for buying and selling? (build model to predict year).

 ![image](https://user-images.githubusercontent.com/47164862/83889014-3cd30880-a710-11ea-907c-442b10f555fb.png)

 Analysis of EDA::

-With the help of the plot graph it is clear that the months of the year does effect on the sale of the house and its prices.
-This plot graph depicts clearly that the peak month for the Selling houses is 'April' on an average of about $560,000 followed by least month for the sale is February with the average sale of $510,000.
-As we see there is quite a significant amount of drop in the February but then spikes again March and stays consistent till September or October.
-Based on the data, this graph shows the average sell prices of homes based on the month of the year.
+With the help of the plot graph it is clear that the time of the year has an effect on the sale of homes and their prices.
+This plot graph depicts clearly that the peak month for selling houses is April, on an average of about $560,000 followed by least month for sales is February with an average sale of $510,000.
+As we see there is quite a significant amount of drop in February, but then spikes again in March and stays consistent until September or October.
+Based on the data, this graph shows the average sell prices of homes based on the month.
 The highs and lows range from a price difference of around 10%.
-The peak months to sell are March, April, May, and June - we could assuming this is due to tax return season, and end of the public school year.
-The low months, being better for buyers, are December, January, and February - which could be explained by the holidays and low average temperatures
+The peak months to sell are March, April, May, and June - we could assume that this is due to tax return season, and the end of the public school year.
+The low months, being better for buyers, are December, January, and February - which could be explained by the holidays and low average temperatures.

-## Initializing for Modeling
+## Initializing Data for Modeling
 √.
-Created a function to highlight the Multicolinearity with the threshold of 0.75
+Created a function to highlight the Multicolinearity with a threshold of 0.75
 ``` df_corr=df.corr().abs()

 # Creating a function to highlight the correlation above the threshold value of 0.75